Flemington, Victoria: Demographics

 In the 2016 census, there were 7,719 people in Flemington.
 52.7% of people were born in Australia.
 The next most common countries of birth were Vietnam 5.2%, Ethiopia 3.3%, Somalia 2.2%, New Zealand 1.9% and China 1.8%.
 50.6% of people spoke only English at home.
 Other languages spoken at home included Vietnamese 5.5%, Somali 4.9%, Arabic 3.9%, Cantonese 3.5% and Mandarin 1.9%.
 The most common responses for religion were No Religion 33.9% and Catholic 18.0%.

 Housing

-Flemington has a mix of housing styles including detached single family homes, terrace houses and semi-detached homes, many dating to the Victorian and Edwardian eras.
+Flemington has a mix of housing styles, including detached single-family homes, terrace houses and semi-detached homes, many dating to the Victorian and Edwardian eras.
 The area around Wellington Street and Farnham Street includes many walk-up privately owned flats built during the 1960s and 1970s.

-Flemington also contains a large public housing estate consisting of four twenty storey towers and several three and four-storey walk-up blocks of flats.
+Flemington also contains a large public housing estate consisting of four 20-storey towers and several three- and four-storey walk-up blocks of flats.
+Public housing in Flemington makes up 24% of the total residences.
 The estate was constructed in the 1960s on flat land adjacent to the Moonee Ponds Creek on a site previously occupied by factories.
 Small tracts of Housing Commission houses are dotted through other parts of Flemington.